Kodachrome Basin State Park: History

 Evidence near the park suggests that Native Americans were the first to wander through the area.
 Around the turn of the 20th century, cattlemen from Cannonville and Henrieville used the basin as a winter pasture.
 In 1948 the National Geographic Society explored and photographed the area for a story that appeared in the September 1949 issue of National Geographic.
 They named the area Kodachrome Flat, after the brand of Kodak film known for its vibrant color rendition.
 In 1962 the area was designated a state park.
 Fearing repercussions from the Kodak film company for using the name Kodachrome, the name was changed to Chimney Rock State Park, but renamed Kodachrome Basin a few years later with Kodak's permission.

 Recreational activities

 Primary recreational activities in Kodachrome Basin State Park include photography, wildlife watching, camping, and hiking the park's several trails.
-Popular sites include Chimney Rock, Shakespeare Arch (which collapsed in 2019), and Ballerina Geyser.
+Popular sites include Chimney Rock, Shakespeare Arch (which collapsed in 2019), and Ballerina Spire.
 Stargazing is popular as the park sees little light pollution.
 Grosvenor Arch, an intricate double arch located ten miles south east of the park in the Grand Staircase–Escalante National Monument is a popular destination for many visitors.
 Kodachrome Basin State Park has 55 campsites, two of which are group sites as well as available showers.
 Campsites can be reserved at Reserve America.
 There are also two bunkhouse cabins inside the state park for lodging, managed by the park.
 Horseback rides are also available throughout the park and surrounding wilderness areas.